-Our specialists can help you decide whether a PSA test is right for you.
+Our specialists are leading authorities in PSA screening and can help you decide whether a PSA test is right for you.

-Doctors at NYU Langone’s Perlmutter Cancer Center advise men who are at an increased risk of prostate cancer, such as those with a family history of prostate cancer and African American men, to undergo PSA tests beginning at age 40.
-For men between ages 55 to 69 who aren’t at high risk, our doctors agree with the American Urological Association guidelines, which recommend that men talk with their doctors about the benefits and risks of PSA screening and the frequency of PSA testing.
+Doctors at NYU Langone’s Perlmutter Cancer Center advise men who are at an increased risk of prostate cancer, such as those with a family history of prostate cancer and African American men, to have PSA tests beginning at age 40.

-If you have a single PSA test result that shows an elevated level, your doctor repeats the test before recommending further diagnostic tests.
+If you have a single PSA test result that shows an elevated level or a progressively increasing level, your doctor repeats the test before recommending further diagnostic tests.

 Meet Our Doctors